ackerman010/HyprQuiet-1/README.md

 # 4. Run the installer
 ./install.sh
 ```
-After installation, you need to make the helper scripts executable.
+After installation, If something from waybar not working then you need to make the helper scripts executable.
 In your terminal:

 ```
 cd $HOME/.config/hypr/scripts